 Before official recommendation, Gracehill has been extensively trialled across 17 different site in the United Kingdom and Ireland to gather data on its performance in multiple climatic conditions.

-Gracehill was bred in Northern Ireland at the Agri-Food and Biosciences Institute (AFBI) by the now retired grass breeder David Johnston.
-The variety was named after a village just west of Ballymena in Country Antrim which was originally founded in 1765 by Moravians.
+Gracehill was named after a village just west of Ballymena in Country Antrim which was originally founded in 1765 by Moravians.

 DESCRIPTION: Dark green, densely or loosely tufted.
 Folded shoot and leaves.